lumenwrites/writingstreak.io/content/pages/landing-prolific.md

 You can use this tool for free for the first month - that will be enough to write for 30 days and establish your writing habit.
 If you end up enjoying our app and community and want to continue - you can subscribe to the premium version for $20/mo (the price will rise as this project grows and becomes more successful, but people who sign up early keep the cheaper price they signed up for).

 ### Contact, questions, and feedback
-If you have any questions or feedback - send me an email:
+If you have any questions or feedback - send me an email to **lumenwrites@gmail.com**.

-**lumenwrites@gmail.com**.

 This project is still in active development.
 If you notice any issues - let me know about them, it will really help me to fix them quickly.
 If you can think of a feature that would make this tool more useful for you and others - it's likely that I'll be able to add it to the app.
 Don't hesitate to contact me!